Mediation Tips - Briefs & Details

 Mediation Briefs 101

 Here is the outline/checklist for the all-purpose, exchangeable Mediation Brief.
-With luck, it can be assembled in less than 4 hours.
+With luck, it can be written, edited and assembled in about 4-6 hours.

 - Introduction: 200+/- words describing the type of case and a short version of the facts and damages.